 The main drawback of solar generators is if you’re using them as your sole power source in areas with low sunlight.
 It may take longer to recharge the battery without sufficient sunlight exposure.

 That’s why the EcoFlow Smart Generator (Duel Fuel) can be an excellent fit for a complete off-grid or home backup power solution.
 The Smart Generator integrates seamlessly with the DELTA Max and Pro.
-It runs on a mixture of petrol and propane and kicks in automatically when your solar generator runs low, giving it a chance to recharge.
+It runs on a mixture of gasoline and propane and kicks in automatically when your solar generator runs low, giving it a chance to recharge.

 Another way to get around low-light conditions is to plan ahead and charge everything before heading out.
 EcoFlow solar generators can charge via an AC wall outlet (in under two hours), a car adaptor, or an EV charging station.